DonovanWu/SerpentDance/README.md

 Notice that by default all your operations on your Ncat server will be printed on the screen of the client, who executes the script to send you the reverse shell.
 This is done because we assume your use of this script is benign, and giving the client side some feedback can lead to less confusion and more trust.

+Also, notice that this reverse shell script is intended for Unix-like systems (e.g. Linux, and I tested on Mac OS and it worked, too).
+Can't promise too much but if I have time, I will try to study and write an equivalent version in Windows.

 No external Python package needs to be installed to run this script.

 ### tcp-ping.py